 Red pepper flakes (optional if you’d like a bit of spice)

-1 tablespoon arrowroot powder mixed in 2 tablespoons cold water (see note 4)
+1 tablespoon arrowroot powder mixed in 2 tablespoons cold water (this is to thicken the sauce)

 1. Heat oil in a large pan or wok, on medium heat.